teckmk/pg-models/README.md

 #### PgormModel.define(columns, options)

-Creates new table for the model with given configurations
+Creates new table for the model with given configurations.
+Alters the table if already exists according to the given configurations.